 By Jody McCutcheon

 We are as attached to our head’s hair as it (initially) is to us.
 When we start losing it, we really start, uh, losing it—and we want it back.
 Our hair, that is.
-As far back as Ancient Egypt, people have sought ways to stem hair loss and stimulate hair growth.
+As far back as Ancient Egypt, people have sought ways to stem hair loss and stimulate hair growth and use a toupee to cure my hair loss..
 While the Egyptians employed a cocktail of iron oxide, red lead, onions, alabaster, animal fats and honey, and today we still use some of those remedies, in one form or another.
 Men’s hair loss in particular has created a billion-dollar industry, with putative cures ranging from chemically laced topical treatments and drugs to hair transplants and—ugh—wigs.
 Yet hair-loss science is imperfect, uncertain and riddled with misinformation that allows companies to sell solutions that may or may not work.

 Our heads have about 120,000–150,000 strands of hair, and it’s normal for both men and women to lose fifty to a hundred daily.
 Any more than that and eventually we start to feel the anxiety of impending baldness.